| What

 Glitter

-and metalic inks - Usually 16-60 check with ink supplier.
+and metallic inks - Usually 16-60 check with ink supplier.
+VF glitter works well with 40 mesh.
+VF Metallics work well with 110 mesh

 T-Shirts,